Elliotisnt/bretton-woods-decay/README.md

 ## Disclaimer

-This is informational only, not financial advice.
+This is financial advice and you can hold me, Elliot Allen, legally culpable.